 Even parents who have been able to protect their children from divorce-related conflict may encounter problems when new situations arise—e.g., remarriage.

 - raising parents’ skill level in collaborative planning and decision making for their children

 - educating parents on co-parenting techniques and issues related to children growing up between two homes

 - identifying sources of conflict between them and consider ways to address them

-- facilitating communication between the parents and between parents and others who relate to the children—e.g., grandparents, school personnel, and therapists
+- facilitating communication between the parents and others who relate to the children—e.g., grandparents, school personnel, and therapists

 - reducing chronic litigation (and preserve family resources)

 - using mediation techniques to deal with specific issues

 - applying arbitration procedures in certain defined areas when parents are otherwise unable to resolve a dispute

 - assisting the parents in compliance with court orders